 Which DJI Mavic quadcopter is best for you?
-Having one of the DJI Mavic series to get aerial shots can be fun when you are hiking, backpacking, or just out and about.
+Having one of the DJI Mavic series for aerial shots can be fun while hiking, backpacking, or just out and about.
 Before you go out and buy one of the DJI Mavic versions, however, you need to make sure the one you choose is designed to work best for your purpose.

-When you take time to find the right drone for aerial shots for you, then you won’t have to worry about whether or not it will fit the purpose your need.
-When you’re in the market for a new portable drone, make sure that you consider the different options of the DJI Mavic series so that you can rest easy knowing that you have bought the best option for your needs.
+When you take time to find the right drone for aerial shots for you, then you won’t have to worry about whether or not it will fit the purpose you need.

-When shopping for a drone you will want to consider the following:
+When shopping for a drone for purpose, first up, apart from portability, you will want to consider:

 Mavic 1st Generation Series